motiwalam/TBL/README.md

 ## Standard Library

-The functions and constants availabe are described in `STDLIB.md`
+The functions and constants available in the standard library are described in `STDLIB.md`

 ## Examples
 Example programs can be found in the examples/ folder